What’s In Your Competence Rulebook?

 - The Natural Genius also cares about “how” and “when” accomplishments happen.
 But for you, competence is measured in terms of ease and speed.
 The fact that you have to struggle to master a subject or skill or that you’re not able to bang out your masterpiece on the first try equals failure which evokes shame.

-- The Superwoman/Superman/Super Student measures competence based on “how many” roles they can both juggle and excel in.
-Falling short in any role — as a parent, partner, on the home-front, host/hostess, friend, volunteer — all evoke shame because they feel they should be able to handle it all — perfectly and easily.
+- The Superhuman measures competence based on “how many” roles they can both juggle and excel in.
+Falling short in any role — as a manager, team member, parent, partner, friend, volunteer — all evoke shame because they feel they should be able to handle it all — perfectly and easily.

 The fact that everyone else sees a highly capable individual where you see an inadequate fraud, is a pretty good indicator that you operate from a competence playbook that bears little resemblance to reality.